Find a Part Now

 The ZZ632's iron block shares a mold with Chevrolet Performance's ZZ572 crate engines, but the castings are machined to accommodate the huge 632 cubic-inch displacement.
 The bore grows by 0.040 in (1.0 mm), compared to the 572-cubic-inch V8s, with most of the displacement gain coming from a stroke that is 0.375 in (9.5 mm) longer.
 To provide clearance for that long-stroke, engineers modified both the block and the connecting rods.
 Four-bolt main caps and a forged rotating assembly assure strength and durability.
 During development, a single engine endured more than 200 simulated drag strip passes on a dynamometer.

-The ZZ632/1000 crate engine is slated to be on display at the 2021 SEMA Show in Las Vegas, November 2–5.
-Chevrolet Performance dealers will begin deliveries in early 2022.
+The ZZ632/1000 crate engine was slated to be on display at the November 2021 SEMA Show in Las Vegas.
+Chevrolet Performance dealers were to begin deliveries in early 2022.

 Generation VI